Confession: I’m a sucker for setting.

 - Familiarity.
 Personally, I don’t want to ever write about a place I haven’t visited.
 Why?
 Because if someone wrote about my hometown without bothering to visit, I’d be seriously annoyed.
 I guess it’s a matter of respect, coupled with the desire to truly capture the setting.
 And I can’t do that without being there, walking around, smelling the air, seeing the landscape.
 I never know when a small detail could become a major player in my story, some detail I would have been unaware of had I not visited.

 - Plausibility.
 Does the location have the range of businesses and activities that I want to include?
 I mean, if I want to have a scene where people go hiking up a mountain, New York City ain’t gonna cut it.
-Also, could the kind of characters I want to write plausibly exist in this area?
+Also, could the kind of characters I want to include plausibly exist in this area?
 For instance, if the story is set in a small town, it’s not likely the police department would have a slew of detectives.
 (Do people in northern states say “slew”?
 Speaking of…)

 - Dialect.
 Is there a specific dialect in the area that I want to capture?
 And can I do that realistically, without making it read like a verbal caricature?
 Dialects can add a depth of flavor to a book, but they can also be distracting or even offensive when poorly executed.
 So if I decide I want to write about an area with a unique dialect, I ensure I know someone who’s familiar with the dialect.

 - Tone.
 Does the style of the setting match the tone of the book?
 For instance, if I wanted to write a fast-paced political thriller, I probably wouldn’t set it in a small town with friendly, quirky characters.
-Sure, there are ways to make the quirkiness of the characters seem dark, so it’s doable, but a better fit would be a larger city.
+Sure, there are ways to make the quirkiness of the characters seem dark, so it’s doable, but a better fit might be a larger city.

-- Fiction?
+- Fact or fiction?
 The final thing I consider is whether I want to create my own town or community within a region.
 Obviously, there are pros and cons.
 Pros: I can put whatever I want in the town and I can use surrounding areas as inspiration, picking and choosing to create my own personalized location.
 Cons: I don’t get to visit and neither do the readers, and I may miss a chance to highlight an incredible area.

 One of the classic pieces of writing advice is to write what you know.
 And to be honest, some of my favorite books are set in locations the authors knew well, places they had grown up in or had later adopted as their homes.
 There’s a richness to the way they describe the setting and the people, a believability to the location that grounds the book.